This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How can I make an apple crisp without oats?
+Can I make this apple crisp without oats?

-For an oat-free topping, mix together 2 tablespoons of flour, 2 tablespoons of brown sugar, and 1 tablespoon of softened butter.
-For extra flavor, you can add 1/8 teaspoon of cinnamon.
-Sprinkle this mixture over the chopped apples before baking.
+Yes, you can make apple crisp without oats.
+Mix 2 tablespoons of flour, 2 tablespoons of brown sugar, and 1 tablespoon of softened butter together with 1/8 teaspoon of cinnamon.
+Sprinkle over the apples before baking.

-Do I need to peel the apple when making an apple crisp?
+Do I need to peel the apple for an apple crisp?

-Peeling the apple is optional.
-While I usually peel my apple, leaving the skin on works just as well for this apple crisp recipe.
+Peeling the apple for apple crisp is optional.
+The skin softens during baking and won’t affect the flavor.
+I usually peel mine for a smoother filling, but leaving the skin on works just as well.

 Can I double this small apple crisp recipe?

-Absolutely!
-To make a larger crisp, simply double the ingredients.
-You can use either a 4×6-inch or a 5×5-inch baking dish, or divide the mixture between two 10-ounce ramekins.
+Yes.
+Double the ingredients and use either a 4×6-inch or 5×5-inch baking dish, or divide between two 10-ounce ramekins.

 Ways To Use Leftover Ingredients